 Subject to editorial approval and space, we welcome contributions from all active historians from final year undergraduates through retired or emeritus staff.
 Preference may be given to early career researchers who have received RHS funding and to Members and Fellows of the Society.
 We welcome contributions from outside as well as within the UK, and from scholars working in or beyond academic departments.
 The standard length of our blogs is c.500-1000 words, depending on topic and focus, and posts will be publicised via Twitter to over 20,000 followers.

-If you are interested in writing for the Historical Transactions blog on any of these themes, or if you have any other ideas, please contact the Historical Transactions editor, Katherine Foxhall by email: email@example.com.
+If you are interested in writing for the Historical Transactions blog on any of these themes, or if you have any other ideas, please read the guidelines for contributors available here, and contact the Historical Transactions editor, Katherine Foxhall by email at firstname.lastname@example.org.